top of page

-You may have heard some buzz around what's called the Singh Thatta Technique.
+You may have heard some buzz around what's called the Singh Thattha Technique.

-The Singh Thatta Technique involves individuals with facial hair using a wide elastic band to cover their beards, potentially enabling them to wear tight-fitting respirators like N95s/P2s.
+The Singh Thattha Technique involves individuals with facial hair using a wide elastic band to cover their beards, potentially enabling them to wear tight-fitting respirators like N95s/P2s.

 The concept was conceived by a UK research led by Professor Gurch Randhawa from the University of Bedfordshire and Dr Rajinder Pal Singh.
 They were seeking a solution that would allow doctors with beards to wear tight-fitting respirators.
 Specifically Sikh, Jewish and Muslim communities, who tend to have beards for religious reasons.